abigail titian-manson

 Candace has been with Ha’oom since its inception.
 First, she was the Central Region Biologist for the Nuu-chah-nulth Tribal Council and then contracted directly for T’aaq-wiihak before becoming the Ha’oom Biologist.
 Candace has a BSc degree in Biology from the University of British Columbia, a MSc degree in Marine Biology from the University of Alaska Fairbanks, and an advanced diploma in Geographic Information Systems (GIS) from BCIT.
 Candace grew up in the Okanagan, living in Alaska, Asia, and Vancouver before settling in Tofino.
 In her spare time, she enjoys travelling and spending time with her family out on the water, in the snow, and out exploring Tla-o-qui-aht ha-ha-huułi.

-Colton is from the David family of the Tla-o-qui-aht First Nation.
-He is currently working on his Master of Science in Oceans and Fisheries with Ha’oom and the UBC Centre for Indigenous Fisheries.
+Colton is from Tla-o-qui-aht paternally and of mixed settler descent.
+He is currently working on his PhD in Oceans and Fisheries with Ha’oom and the UBC Centre for Indigenous Fisheries, for which he is focusing on haʔukmin (Kennedy) salmon restoration.
 Colton has previously worked with Ha’oom for his undergraduate thesis and as a research technician.
-He holds an Honours Bachelor of Science in marine biology for the University of British Columbia.
+He holds an Honours Bachelor of Science degree in marine biology from the University of British Columbia.
 Outside of work, Colton enjoys spending time reading, surfing, tidepooling, and hiking.

 Howie Wright, MSc - Executive Director